H-E-B to donate $10 million for new Uvalde elementary school - NewsBreak

 UVALDE, Texas — The Butt family and grocery retailer H-E-B announced on Tuesday the donation of $10 million to help build a new elementary school in Uvalde, TX.

-According to a statement issued by H-E-B on Tuesday, June 28, 2022, donations were made to the nonprofit Uvalde CISD Moving Forward Foundation , a nonprofit associated with the school district.Site of Uvalde school massacre to be demolished, mayor says
+According to a statement issued by H-E-B on Tuesday, June 28, 2022, donations were made to the nonprofit Uvalde CISD Moving Forward Foundation , a nonprofit associated with the school district.STATE NEWS: Houston-area murder suspect hit, killed by utility truck, police say

 After a mass shooting at Robb Elementary School in Uvalde on May 24th that took the lives of 19 children and two teachers, the Mayor of Uvalde announced the school would be demolished.
 Uvalde CISD Moving Forward is seeking donations to build a new school, make schools in the district more secure, and build a memorial park at Robb Elementary’s current location.